paulshuker/coppafisher/docs/omp.md

 score threshold set by `score_threshold` (typically `0.1`).
 These are the final OMP gene reads shown in the [Viewer](diagnostics.md#viewer).

-??? info "Why not score each spot using a single pixel score value?"
+??? question "Why not score each spot using a single pixel score value?"

     Pixel scores can be inflated by single overly-bright round/channel anomalies since they are computed using a non-robust least squares calculation.
 This could be from real autofluorescence or from mistakes in registration.